Lusarom/progAvanzada/README.md

 # **EJERCICIO 10**
 Cree un programa que lea dos enteros, "a" y "b", del usuario.
 Su programa debe calcular y mostrar.
+• The sum of a and b
+• The difference when b is subtracted from a
+• The product of a and b
+• The quotient when a is divided b y b
+• The remainder when a is divided b y b
+• The result of log10 a
+• The result of a^b
  [EJERCICIO 10](https://github.com/Lusarom/progAvanzada/blob/master/ejercicio10.py).